-Complete FIGURE 15 to show the path taken by the beam of light through the glass block and back into the air.
+Complete FIGURE 15, on the opposite page, to show the path taken by the beam of light through the glass block and back into the air.
 [3 marks]

 FIGURE 16 shows the protractor used by the student.

 What is the resolution of the protractor?
 [1 mark]